 When fresh frozen plasma is first thawed, certain clotting factors (mainly fibrinogen, factor VIII, factor XIII, and von Willebrand factor) form solid clumps at the bottom of the liquid plasma.
 Clumps that form this way are called a "precipitate."
 "Cryo" means cold, hence the name cryoprecipitate.
 Cryoprecipitate is most often given to people who have severe bleeding due to too little fibrinogen, an important clotting factor (for example, in people with disseminated intravascular coagulation Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation is a condition in which small blood clots develop throughout the bloodstream, blocking small blood vessels.
 The increased clotting depletes the platelets... read more or placental abruption Placental Abruption Placental abruption is the premature detachment of a normally positioned placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
 Women may have vaginal bleeding and/or severe... read more ).

 Individual clotting proteins also can be purified from pooled plasma or manufactured using genetic recombinant techniques.
 Individual concentrated blood clotting factors can be given to people who have an inherited bleeding disorder, such as hemophilia Hemophilia Hemophilia is a hereditary bleeding disorder caused by a deficiency in one of two blood clotting factors: factor VIII or factor IX.
-Several different gene abnormalities can cause the disorder... read more or von Willebrand disease Von Willebrand Disease Von Willebrand disease is a hereditary deficiency or abnormality of the blood protein von Willebrand factor, which affects platelet function.
-(See also Overview of Platelet Disorders and Overview... read more , and to reverse the effects of drugs that inhibit blood clotting (anticoagulants such as warfarin).
+Several different gene abnormalities can cause the disorder... read more or von Willebrand disease Von Willebrand Disease Von Willebrand disease is a hereditary deficiency or abnormality of the blood protein von Willebrand factor, which affects platelet function, causing excessive bleeding.
+(See also Overview of... read more , and to reverse the effects of drugs that inhibit blood clotting (anticoagulants such as warfarin).

 Antibodies (immunoglobulins), the disease-fighting components of blood, are sometimes given to provide temporary immunity to people who have been exposed to an infectious disease or who have low antibody levels.
 Antibodies are produced from treated plasma donations from multiple donors.